-Preparing for the LSAT is no cakewalk—especially if your goal is to score above 170 to get into a top-ranked school like Harvard or Yale.
-Fortunately, LSAT prep books can help.
+Preparing for the LSAT is no cakewalk?especially if your goal is to score in the highest percentiles to earn your spot in a top-ranked law school like Harvard or Yale.

-If it’s your first time taking the LSAT, the books in this category have all the information to familiarize you with what to expect.
-They also contain easy-to-understand study tips and strategies that you can incorporate into your studies.
+If it's your first time taking the LSAT, the books in this category have all the information to familiarize you with the basics of test content.
+They also contain easy-to-understand study tips and test strategies that you can incorporate into your study plan.

 1. The Official LSAT SuperPrep

-A significant advantage of this book is that it doesn’t just provide you answers to its practice questions, but also offers clear explanations for the answers.
-This feature helps you understand the reasoning behind the given answers and provides the knowledge to tackle any similar questions that may come your way.
+A significant advantage of this book is that it doesn't just provide you answers to its practice questions, but it also offers clear, detailed explanations for every one of the answers.
+This feature helps you understand the reasoning behind the test questions and answers, helping to provide the knowledge to tackle any similar questions that may come your way.

 3. The LSAT Trainer